 Beyond the benefits that artificial intelligence brings to your fintech app development, there are other features that your customers look out for.

-With thousands of fintech apps in the market, these features can help you survive the competition and stay afloat.
+With thousands of apps in the market, these features can help you survive the competition and stay afloat.

 What are the Best Features for a Fintech App?

-So, when building a fintech app, it’s essential to separate the “must-haves” from the “nice-to-haves.”
+According to Statista, up to 75% of fintech startups fail.
+You don’t want that to be your company, so, when building a fintech app, it’s essential to separate the “must-haves” from the “nice-to-haves.”

-Here are some of the best features that a contemporary fintech app should have:
+Here are some of the best features:

 1. A Crafted User Experience